 Why is Self-Perspective Important?

 Research shows that self-perspective is intimately linked to the likelihood to use drugs or alcohol.
-A study in the Journal of Drug Issues, for instance, found that substance abuse problems among young people could be linked to negative self-perspective issues.
+For instance, a study in the Journal of Drug Issues found that substance abuse problems among young people could be linked to negative self-perspective issues.
 Another study found that poor self-esteem was correlated with a higher likelihood of substance abuse.

 Self-perspective also impacts the likelihood to relapse.
 In a study of patients at a methadone clinic, those who had more confidence in their abilities to accomplish goals were less likely to relapse.